epfl-ada-project-amazon/data-analysis/README.md

 # A list of internal milestones up until project milestone 2
 1. 5-11 November
-    1. Retrieve all the data we need.
+    1. Retrieve all the data we need
-    2. First draft of a data story we will tell.
+    2. First draft of a data story we will tell
-    3. Clarify the questions we will address to fit a story.
+    3. Clarify the questions we will address to fit a story
     4. Decide what methods we will use to address the questions depending on the data we have
     5. Each of us 3 will chose to address some of these questions
 2. 12-19 November